 In this area details about the required and provided services of a component are depicted.
 For example, in the screenshot above, a component with three required and one provided service is shown.
 For each required service its logical (local) name, its interface type and its multiplicity are stated.
 In the example, a required service with name clockservice, interface ILockService and no multiplicity exists.
 In case of provided services only the interface type and the creation expression are provided.
-The creation expression either is a Java expression such as e.g. a constructor call to the service implementation or in most simple cases just the class name of the service is listed, which is created via its implementation class jadex.micro.tutorial.ChatServiceD5.
+The creation expression either is a Java expression such as e.g. a constructor call to the service implementation or in most simple cases just the class name of the service implementation class.
+In the example a provided service of type IChatService is listed, which is created via its implementation class jadex.micro.tutorial.ChatServiceD5.